TRemigi/-professional-readme-generator/professionalreadmegenerator-README.md

 ## Installation

 1. Download .zip file, then extract in preferred location.
 2. Open terminal and navigate to "professional-readme-generator\Develp".
 3. Type "npm install" and press enter.
 Wait a moment while dependencies are installed.
 4. Done!

 ## Usage

 1. From "professional-readme-generator\Develop", type "node index" to initiate program.
 2. Answer all question prompts.
 3. View your professional README at "professional-readme-generator 'yourprojecttitle-README.md'".

+See a video demo by clicking [here](https://drive.google.com/file/d/1M259ouoXmZX4GNYc8BX3DiYq-zxTDI8u/view?usp=sharing)

 ## License